-We talked previously about the proposals outlined in the Energy Bill, which was published in draft form on the 29th November.
+We talked previously about the proposals outlined in the Energy Bill, which was published in draft form on the 29th of November.

 While it's pretty much what we expected, there were a couple of new elements in there.